Dehu Road

 Dehu Road Cantt, is a military cantonment in the city of Pune, India, which was established in October 1958.
 The Dehu Ordnance Depot and Dehu Ammunition Depot was set up in the 1940s.

 The Dehu Road Cantonment Board was established in 1958 and is an autonomous body controlled by the Ministry of Defence.
 It is divided into seven wards in seven villages which include civil and military population.
 At the 2011 census, the population of Dehuroad Cantonment was 48,961 including the military population.
-Elections to the cantonment boards are held in line with the directions of the Ministry of Defence and the Cantonments Electoral Rules 2007 and not the directions of the Election Commission of Central or State Government.

 Geography

 It is located in the hills of the Sahyadris, 25 km west of Pune city.
 The holy river Indrayani passes through its limits.

 Dehu Road lies 9 km northwest of Chinchwad and 27 km northwest of Pune Central along the NH4 Old Pune Mumbai Express Highway that connects it to Pune Central via Chinchwad.

 Dehu Road lies at an altitude of over 600 m, between two southeasterly flowing tributaries of the Bhima River, the Indrayani River to the north and the Pavana River to the south.
-The elevation keeps the climate pleasant.

-It is surrounded by small towns including Dehuroad Marketyard, Poter Chawl, Parsi Chawl, Vikas Nagar, Mamurdi, Ravet, Adarsh Nagar, Bapdev Nagar, Chincholi, Indrayani Darshan, Kiwale, Sankalp Nagar, Indraprabhapur, Sai Nagar, Gahunje, Barlota Nagar, Dutt Nagar, Ashok Nagar, Alkapuri, Ordnance Factory Staff Quarters, KV School Quarters, Garden City, Gandhi Nagar, Mehta Park, Sarvatra Nagar, Thomas Colony, Shitla Nagar, Sankalp Nagari, Uttam Nagar, Srinagar, Mountbatan (MB) Camp, Kinhai, Zendemala, Siddharth Nagar, and Shelarwadi.
-The Vikas Nagar area is one of the densest and fastest developing areas of the town.

-Vikas nagar houses one of the most prestigious and oldest housing societies of Dehu road called 'Indraprabha Housing Society' which is home to many young future prodiges.

 Economy

-As Dehu Road is a cantonment town, it hosts offices of Central Government departments, especially Military and Defence.
-Dehu Road is close to IT parks such as Pune Hinjawadi, Talawade as well as ICC Trade Tower, and is 8 km from the Talegaon industrial zone where manufacturing industries including Ordnance Factory Dehu Road of the Ordnance Factories Board.
-Volkswagen, General Motors, Mercedes-Benz, BMW, JCB, Tetrapack, INA Bearings and others. are present.
+As Dehu Road is a cantonment town, it hosts offices of Central Government departments, especially military and defence.

 Government

-The Cantonment Board consists of 07 elected members elected by the general public by General Election as per Cantonment Electoral Rules 2007 every five years.
-The Officer Commanding the Station is the President of Dehuroad Cantonment board which is by virtue of the position as per Cantonments Act 2006.
+The Cantonment Board consists of 07 elected members elected by the general public by general election as per Cantonment Electoral Rules 2007 every five years.
+The officer commanding the station is the president of Dehuroad Cantonment board.

-The constitution of Cantonment Board is as under: